dougbeal/BptAPI.php/README.md

 | `nameForCheck` | String | The name that checks will be made out to. |

 ### CartInfo
+Documentation Coming (View Source!)

 ### EventInfo
+Documentation Coming (View Source!)

 ### ManageCart
+Documentation Coming (View Source!)

 ### ManageEvent
+Documentation Coming (View Source!)

 ### SalesInfo
+Documentation Coming (View Source!)

+## Changelog

+* 8.4.2014 - Cast sales info to proper data types.
+Added sales test.
+* 6.3.2014 - Cleaned up some of the tests.
+* Fixed some variable name typos.
+Fixed issue with dates/prices being wrapped in an array when it is already being returned as an array.
+* April 14, 2014: Intitial commit.
+Due to error, this commit is gone.
+At this point, most endpoints have been added.
+Unit test coverages is about 60% I'd say.

 ## License
 The MIT License (MIT)